juliancam314/SQL-Covid-Project/README.md

 # COVID Data Analysis Project

-In this project I use SQL scripts to explore data about COVID-19.
+In this project I use SQL scripts to explore COVID-19 data.